Video length: 0:40

 Children demonstrate the desire and develop the ability to engage and interact with other children.

-- Recognize and respond thoughtfully to the child’s verbal and nonverbal communication
+- Strategies for interaction (16-24 months): Recognize and respond thoughtfully to the child’s verbal and nonverbal communication

 Developmental Domain 3: Language Development, Communication, & Literacy